-- explain the research, theories and approaches regarding organisational behaviour, stress, motivation, job satisfaction, leadership, group behaviour, organisation politics, conflict, decision-making, communication and organisation architecture: - show sensitivity for individual, group and organisational problems at national and international level; - demonstrate skills to diagnose individual, group and organisation problems and identify opportunities to intervene or refer to other professionals; - advise relevant parties on solutions and to facilitate such solutions: - explain the competencies of an organisation development consultant; - diagnose the changes that have an influence on individuals, groups and organisations - explain the management of change; - use skills to make an organisation diagnoses; - show an understanding of elementary organisation development interventions.
+- explain the research, theories and approaches regarding organisational behaviour, stress, motivation, job satisfaction, leadership, group behaviour, organisation politics, conflict, decision-making, communication and organisation architecture; - show sensitivity for individual, group and organisational problems at national and international level; - demonstrate skills to diagnose individual, group and organisation problems and identify opportunities to intervene or refer to other professionals; - advise relevant parties on solutions and to facilitate such solutions; - explain the competencies of an organisation development consultant; - diagnose the changes that have an influence on individuals, groups and organisations - explain the management of change; - use skills to make an organisation diagnoses: - show an understanding of elementary organisation development interventions.

-Assessment modes: Formative: 3 large scheduled tests; weight - 10 Summative: 1 x 3 hour examination; weight - 50

-Title: Psychometry and Research Methodology
+Method of delivery: Full-time and part-time Assessment modes: Formative: 3 large scheduled tests; weight - 10 Summative: 1 x 3 hour examination; weight - 5 50 Module code: IOPS3 21 Semester 2 NQF level: 7 Title: Psychometry and Research Methodology

-- show an understanding of psychological measurement, its ethics and requirements; - apply psychometrical techniques; - evaluate different psychometrical techniques and select techniques that can be used in all fairness in a given situation; - show an understanding of the nature and measurement of intelligence, interest and personality; - interpret psychological protocols; - show an understanding of the nature of research, quantitative and qualitative approaches as well as the research process (i.e. literature review, data collection methods, sampling techniques, hypotheses, research objectives, reliability and validity) - demonstrate knowledge to plan an elementary research project; - apply knowledge of the use of the American Psychological Association (APA) referencing technique.
+- show an understanding of psychological measurement, its ethics and requirements; - apply psychometrical techniques; - evaluate different psychometrical techniques and select techniques that can be used in all fairness in a given situation; - show an understanding of the nature and measurement of intelligence, interest and personality; - interpret psychological protocols; - show an understanding of the nature of research, quantitative and qualitative approaches as well as the research process (i.e. literature review, data collection methods, sampling techniques, hypotheses, research objectives, reliability and validity) - demonstrate knowledge to plan an elementary research project: - apply knowledge of the use of the American Psychological Association (APA) referencing technique.

+Method of delivery: Full-time and part-time

 Assessment modes: Formative: 4 large scheduled tests; weight - 60

-4 assignments; weight - 40 Summative: 1 x 3 hour examination; weight - 50
+4 assignments; weight - 40

+Summative: 1 x 3 hour examination; weight - 50

+Module code: ITRW112 Semester 1 NQF level: 5